f-prime/Severus/README.md

 About
 =====

-Microblogging on the blockchain

-Blockchain implementation from scratch in Python 3
+Severus allows you to describe virtual "items" using JSON and store them on the blockchain.